dew0011/Na-srebrnym-globie/index.md

 Translation of the book **Na Srebrnym Globie** by **Jerzy Żuławski** from Polish to English.

-In the next pages, hover your cursor over a sentence to see the translation.
+In the next pages, tap on a sentence (or on a desktop, hover your cursor) to see the translation.

 ----